 These are scholarships awarded by SGS to candidates who have been nominated on lists for other scholarships.

-In the past, final-year undergraduate students who had been awarded Mellon Scholarships for graduate study have applied to us and held the scholarship here at the Centre.
+In the past, final-year undergraduate students who had been awarded a Mellon Scholarship for graduate study have applied to us and held the scholarship here at the Centre.
 Mellons awarded in the States can be held at the University of Toronto.

 Ontario Graduate Scholarship

-All applicants for our MA and PhD program are encouraged to apply for an Ontario Graduate Scholarship (OGS).
+All applicants for both our MA and PhD programs are encouraged to apply for an Ontario Graduate Scholarship (OGS).
 Applicants must submit an OGS application using the U of T School of Graduate Studies centralized online OGS application.
-The deadline for OGS applications is 31 January.

-Social Sciences and Humanities Research Council (SSHRC) Scholarships
+Social Sciences and Humanities Research Council (SSHRC) Scholarship

 The SSHRC scholarship is available only to Canadian students (Canadian citizens or permanent residents).
 The scholarship actually comes in two main varieties: doctoral scholarships and master’s scholarships.
 In our experience, the research proposal is of the greatest importance in this competition: students who know what they want to do and state a reasonable and workable thesis project clearly and pithily seem to be the most successful.
 Students are urged very strongly to have an experienced professor look over their statement: applications that contain spelling errors and grammatical faults automatically disqualify the candidate in the minds of many assessors, and projects which sound too wordy, grandiose or meagre stand little chance of success.